luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

 We did in our project use DVC for managing data.
 We first stored our data on google drive but also ended up using google cloud later on.
 We did use the whole dataset and did not change anything during the project so here perhaps the fact we used DVC was not so important.
-However if we had to add more data or change (could be only using a subset of the data) the data then DVC could have helped with that with it's version control.
+However if we had to add more data or change (could be only using a subset of the data) the data then DVC could have helped with that with its version control.
 One thing DVC did was making it easy to get the data and if someone else had to use our project it would be very easy for them to get the data, since it only requires a few commands.

 ### Question 11